sbmandava/KG-network/README.md

 Open data/output/relationships.html in browser to see relationship

-### NLP Ingestion
+### NLP Ingestion and response
-NLP ingestable relationship is store in  data/output/vector_contexts.jsonl
+In your ollama chat session.

+* Set you model to llama3.2:3b

+* Upload the following 2 files.
+  -  data/output/vector_ingestion.json
+  -  data/output/ontology.ttl

+* Set your system prompt to content in prompt.md

+### Sample questions
+* Share me site and namespace details

 ### System prompt.
-Use the sample prompt.md content for better formatted results.
-Tune them as required.
+Fine Tune the system prompt for better results.

 ### Models Tested.
 Ollama : llama3.2:3b